 Hen Borth is a beach of mostly sand and shingle, backed by boulder clay with agricultural land behind.
 A very narrow lane leads to a small parking area at Grid Ref: SH317926 (Lat : 53.4039°N, Lon : 4.5327°W), from where a narrow kissing gate opens to a footpath which follows a small stream to the beach.
-It looks out towards the Skerries (with a lighthouse) and the island of West Mouse which has a white tower.
+It looks out towards the Skerries (Ynysoedd y Moelrhoniaid) which have a lighthouse, and the island of West Mouse (Maen y Bugail) which has a white tower.

 Just west of Hen Borth is Porth Tywodog (Grid Ref : SH315930), which is a long beach of shingle, some small sandy bits and (at certain stages of the tide) a rocky lagoon.
 It is backed by banks of boulder clay and looks out to the island of West Mouse, about ¾ mile offshore.

 The photos of Hen Borth were taken at low tide on a hot July afternoon, and the beach was deserted.